johnbelamaric/blog.coredns.io/content/post/how-to-add-middleware.md

     whoami
 }
 ~~~
-In words this says: be authortitative for the root `.` and below, meaning all posible queries will
+In words this says: be authoritative for the root `.` and below, meaning all possible queries will
 hit this stanza.
 And for each request call *whoami*.

 Start CoreDNS with: `coredns -conf Corefile -dns.port 1053`.
 Couple of notes here.
 CoreDNS